Knoxfield - Scoresby

 Knoxfield - Scoresby lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of August 2025, Knoxfield - Scoresby's population is approximately 17,432.
-This figure represents a growth of 831 people, or about 5%, since the 2021 Census which recorded a population of 16,601.
-The estimated resident population from ABS in June 2024 was 17,312, with an additional 205 validated new addresses since the Census date contributing to this increase.
-This results in a population density ratio of approximately 1,141 persons per square kilometer, which is generally comparable to averages observed across other locations assessed by AreaSearch.
-Between the 2021 census and June 2025, Knoxfield - Scoresby's growth rate exceeded both its SA3 area (3.9%) and SA4 region, making it a notable growth leader in the region.
-Overseas migration was the primary driver of population growth, contributing approximately 71.4% of overall population gains during recent periods.
+Knoxfield - Scoresby's population was around 17,522 as of Nov 2025.
+This showed an increase of 921 people since the 2021 Census, which reported a population of 16,601.
+The change was inferred from ABS data: estimated resident population of 17,329 in Jun 2024 and additional 231 validated new addresses since the Census date.
+This resulted in a density ratio of 1,147 persons per square kilometer, roughly inline with averages seen across other areas assessed by AreaSearch.
+Knoxfield - Scoresby's growth of 5.5% since the 2021 census exceeded its SA4 region (4.0%) and SA3 area, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 71.4% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using a weighted aggregation method from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Looking ahead, above median population growth is projected nationally, with Knoxfield - Scoresby expected to expand by approximately 3,050 persons to reach a total of around 20,482 by the year 2041, reflecting an overall increase of about 15.8% over these seventeen years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilised VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Future trends project an above median population growth, with the area expected to expand by 3,050 persons to 2041 based on latest numbers, reflecting a total increase of 15.2% over the 17 years.

 Frequently Asked Questions - Population